What Is Dividend Yield?

 Other factors to consider include the company’s debt load, credit rating, and the cash it keeps on hand to manage unexpected shocks.
 And as with every equity investment, it’s important to look at the company’s competitive position in its sector, the growth prospects of that sector as a whole, and how it fits into an investor’s overall plan.
 Those factors will ultimately determine the company’s ability to continue paying its dividend.

-Dividend yield shows how much income investors can likely expect, but there are other factors to consider when researching stocks that pay out dividends.
-A history of dividend growth and DVR, as well as the company’s debt load, cash on hand, and credit rating can all help form an overall picture of a company’s health and probability of paying out high dividends in the future.
+The dividend yield formula can be a valuable tool for investors, and not just ones who are seeking cash flow from their investments.
+Dividend yield can help assess a company’s valuation relative to its peers, but there are other factors to consider when researching stocks that pay out dividends.
+A history of dividend growth and a good dividend payout ratio (DPR), as well as the company’s debt load, cash on hand, and credit rating can help form an overall picture of a company’s health and probability of paying out higher dividends in the future.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

-2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
+2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA (www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

-For additional disclosures related to the SoFi Invest platforms described above, including state licensure of Sofi Digital Assets, LLC, http://www.sofi.com/legal.
+For additional disclosures related to the SoFi Invest platforms described above please visit SoFi.com/legal.